Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: What problems does scale solve?

 \subsection{Scale is one of many factors that matter}

 \paragraph{A staggering increase in scale, and cost}

-The scale of notable (highly-cited) models has massively increased over the last decade, driven by a super-exponential growth in terms of number of parameters, and amount of data and compute used (\autoref{fig:trends_scale}).
+The scale of notable (highly-cited) models has massively increased over the last decade, driven by a super-exponential growth in terms of number of parameters, and amount of compute used (\autoref{fig:trends_scale}).
 This growth is much more rapid than the increased capacity of hardware to execute necessary processing for model training and tuning.
 Indeed, while the size of large models, as measured by number of parameters, is currently doubling every 5 months (\autoref{sec:doubling_time}), the cost of 1 GB of memory has been nearly constant for a decade.
 This means that the resources required participate in cutting-edge AI research have increased significantly.
 The compute used to train an AI model went from a single day on a gaming console (in 2013) to surpassing the largest supercomputers on Earth (in 2020).
 A common response to concerns about the exponential growth of compute requirements is a reference to Moore's law\footnote{Moore's law is an observation that states that the number of transistors on a microchip doubles roughly every two years.} -- i.e. that computational power will also increase, and this will help ensure that compute remains accessible \citep[see][]{sutton2019bitter}.
 However, this is not true in practice, since compute requirements for SOTA models are surpassing improvements in computational power.
 For instance, \citet{thompson2022computational} carried out a meta-analysis of 1,527 research papers from different ML sub-domains and extrapolated how much computational power was needed to improve upon common benchmarks like ImageNet and MS COCO.
-They estimate that an additional 567 times more compute would be needed to achieve a 5\% error rate on ImageNet, stating that \emph{``fundamental rearchitecting is needed to lower the computational intensity so that the scaling of these problems becomes less onerous"}.
-However, many of the architectures they survey, such as Transformer-based models, including Vision Transformers, are still the ones in use in 2024.
-Finally, building large AI model entails costs beyond the computational infrastructure, for instance as larger models require more human labor (\autoref{app:labor}).
+They estimated that an additional 567 times more compute would be needed to achieve a 5\% error rate on ImageNet, stating that \emph{``fundamental rearchitecting is needed to lower the computational intensity so that the scaling of these problems becomes less onerous"}.

+Empirically, Sutton's ``bitter lesson'' \cite{sutton2019bitter} appears partly incorrect: it is not that, for AI, ``\emph{general methods that leverage computation are ultimately the most effective,} [because of] \emph{Moore's law,} [...] \emph{continued exponentially falling cost per unit of computation}'', but that increasing resources are spent on AI.
+This increase in resources is visible in computational costs but is also true of other costs.
+For instance, building larger AI models require more human labor (\autoref{app:labor}).

 \paragraph{Diminishing returns of scale}